'Reluctant Psychonaut' Michael Pollan Embraces 'New Science' Of Psychedelics

 (LAUGHTER)

-Tomorrow on FRESH AIR, we'll continue our holiday week series of favorite interviews of the year with Bo Burnham, who wrote and directed the film Eighth Grade about a girl with social anxiety who makes YouTube videos about how to be confident and make friends.
-Burnham became a YouTube sensation when he was a teenager and YouTube was new.
-I hope you'll join us.

-FRESH AIR's executive producer is Danny Miller.
-Our engineer today is Adam Adam Staniszewski.
-Our associate producer for digital media is Molly Seavy-Nesper.
-Therese Madden directed today's show.
-I'm Terry Gross.
-We'll close with Yo-Yo Ma performing Bach's "Cello Suite In D Minor," the piece Michael Pollan said he listened to during one of his trips.
+BIANCULLI: Michael Pollan, speaking to Terry Gross last year.
+His latest book, about psychedelic drugs, is called "How To Change Your Mind."
+It's now out in paperback.
+Coming up, our critic-at-large John Powers reviews "Booksmart," the first feature film directed by actress Olivia Wilde.
+This is FRESH AIR.

-(SOUNDBITE OF YO-YO MA PERFORMANCE OF BACH'S "CELLO SUITE NO. 3 IN C MAJOR") Transcript provided by NPR, Copyright NPR.
+(SOUNDBITE OF BROKEN SOCIAL SCENE'S "7/4 (SHORELINE)" Transcript provided by NPR, Copyright NPR.